Drexel Launches the Immersive Research Lab

 - LED Lighting Systems

-As a result of the attention the space gets, there are routinely faculty and students from all corners of the university working together in the lab.
+There are routinely faculty and students from all corners of the university working together in the lab.
 Computer Science, Immersive Media, Animation, Game Designers, the Nursing College, Product Designers… really anyone with an interest in Immersive Media eventually finds their way to this lab where the resources to develop and refine almost any kind of immersive media project are in place and ready to be used.